AV1 Image File Format (AVIF)

 An AV1 Image Sequence is defined as a set of AV1 Temporal Units stored in an AV1 track as defined in [AV1-ISOBMFF] with the following constraints:

-4. Auxiliary Image Items and Sequences
+4. Other Image Items and Sequences

 An AV1 Auxiliary Image Item (respectively an AV1 Auxiliary Image Sequence) is an AV1 Image Item (respectively AV1 Image Sequence) with the following additional constraints: